zinnuree/FMOffersSDK-iOS/README.md

 # FMOffersSDK-iOS
-Fyber Mobile Offers SDK as a technical challenge assignment.
-Along with a simple application to demonstrate SDK.
+Fyber Mobile Offers SDK as a technical challenge assignment project.
+Along with a simple application to demonstrate the SDK.

-The SDK encapsulates the communication details with the Fyber Mobile Offers.
-It provides asynchronous calls to download the Offers.
+The SDK encapsulates the communication details with the Fyber Mobile Offers API.
+It provides API methods as asynchronous calls to download the Offers.

-The demo app is mainly the GUI section as suggested in the challenge description.
+The demo app contains mainly the User Interface, Data Validation and Presentation Logic features.

 ==============================================